00alexbear-a11y/fieldsnaps/replit.md

 # FieldSnaps - Construction Photo PWA

 ## Overview
-FieldSnaps is an Apple-inspired Progressive Web App (PWA) designed for construction professionals.
-Its primary purpose is to provide effortless, offline-reliable photo and video documentation to enhance efficiency and reduce disputes in construction projects.
-Key capabilities include instant media capture, smart compression, auto-timestamping, efficient project organization, and a mission-driven SaaS model that donates 20% of proceeds to missionaries.
-The project aims for full offline functionality and touch optimization, aspiring to become a commercial SaaS product.
+FieldSnaps is an Apple-inspired Progressive Web App (PWA) for construction professionals, providing offline-reliable photo and video documentation.
+Its core purpose is to enhance efficiency and reduce disputes through features like instant media capture, smart compression, auto-timestamping, and efficient project organization.
+It aims for full offline functionality and touch optimization, aspiring to be a commercial SaaS product with a mission-driven model donating 20% of proceeds to missionaries.

 ## User Preferences
 - **Communication style**: I prefer simple language and direct answers.